 My doctoral research has a more bottom focus, that is, the grass-root rural communities.
 Particularly how the emerging technologic infrastructures and economic forms reshape and influence the development of rural society in the context of contemporary China.

-2) Sustainability performance during the urbanization programs
+2) Sustainability performance of the urbanisation programs

 Besides, with first-degree being cultivated in real estate & construction managment, I am always open-minded and interested in the real estate and construction related topics, such as housing, urban regeneration, urban economics and sustainable construction as well as built environment.